 f) At 41 seconds there is a man having intercourse on top of a woman

 g) At about 42 seconds in there’s a scene of a couple having sex over some railings.

 h) At 46 seconds in, I think it’s pretty clear the gent in the glasses is being penetrated.

 i) 49 seconds in a man and woman seem clearly engaged in penetrative sex.

 Kind regards, Clearcast.

 Sending early scripts, animatics, test films and then rough cuts means we can pre-empt any issues and adjust accordingly, if there are claims to be substantiated we come back to you at this stage rather than at the end.
-Often a change in wording at this stage can avoid a 5 line legal disclaimer on picture for the length of your ad.
-From an early stage we can start to think where the legals will be placed, often again dictated by the script.
-Sometimes a simple ’T’s&C’s apply’ will suffice but with financial products and services it can be much more complicated.
+Often a change in wording at this stage can avoid a 5 line legal disclaimer on the picture for the length of your ad.
+From an early stage, we can start to think where the legals will be placed, often again dictated by the script.
+Sometimes a simple ’T’s&C’s apply’ will suffice but with financial products and services, it can be much more complicated.
 Pharmaceutical products have another set of rules and an additional watchdog – the PAGB.